YosepRA/bsi-website/notes.md

 - Language data middleware to be included in its own object.
 Don't spread the object directly.
 - Migrate `index-v2.ejs` and all files related to it to be `index.ejs`.
+- Delete Exchange page subcategories from dictionaries.
+- Restructure nav items hierarchy on dictionaries according to navbar's orders.

 ---

 ## Questions

+Questions and concerns that should be asked in the next meeting.

-- Exchange page CoinGecko and CoinMarketCap "Details" button clash against the trigger.
+- Exchange page CoinGecko and CoinMarketCap "Details" vs "More Info"
+- About Us page image card text legibility.
+- Check Indonesian non-body texts, e.g. section titles and nav items.